byui-cit/cit470/courseinfo/vSphere.md

   - If you or your teammates have more experience with Red Hat style distributions, such as Red Hat Enterprise, Oracle Linux, CentOS, Fedora, Rocky, etc. then AlmaLinux will feel familiar.
-  - The *SELinux* (security enhanced Linux) activities in this course are designed with AlmaLinux OS in mind.
 - Unbuntu Server uses Debian packages (.deb files) for software distribution and `apt` ("advanced package toolkit") for software package management.
   - If you or your teammates have experience with Debian style distributions, such as Debian, Kali, Ubuntu, Raspberry Pi OS, Devuan, etc. then Ubuntu Server will feel familiar.

+>Your team doesn't have to use both Linux variants, but it's probably good for your career to maintain skills using both of the software package formats.
+The *SELinux* (security enhanced Linux) activities in this course are designed for an AlmaLinux OS web server, so it would be helpful for your team to deploy at least one such server.

 Select the storage container with **v101** in its name.
 Then select the folder named **!-ISOs**.